starcoinorg/starcoin/vm/transaction-builder-generator/README.md

 Items (1) and (2) are provided by the Rust library `serde-generate` which is developed in a separate [github repository](https://github.com/facebookincubator/serde-reflection).

-Item (3) --- this tool --- is currently developed in the Libra repository.
+Item (3) --- this tool --- is currently developed in the Diem repository.

 Items (2) and (3) are mostly independent.
-Both crucially depend on (1) to be sufficiently stable, therefore our suggestion for adding a new language is first to open a new github issue in `serde-generate` and contact the Libra maintainers.
+Both crucially depend on (1) to be sufficiently stable, therefore our suggestion for adding a new language is first to open a new github issue in `serde-generate` and contact the Diem maintainers.

 The new issue created on `serde-generate` should include: